 However, this does require an element of trust in your chosen BIM tools.
 Trust that the 3D model is constructible, that all data is accurate and that any clashes have been correctly identified.
 Only with a reliable BIM modelling solution, one that is regularly updated with changing manufacturer specifications, can your expectations of a flawless mechanical design be achieved.

-Unfortunately, the same cannot always be said of mechanical calculations generated by a BIM software tool.
-On any construction project, these calculations are vital to achieving maximum building efficiency.
+On any construction project, calculations are vital to achieving maximum building efficiency.
 This can be efficiency in terms of energy consumption, wastewater treatment and use of available space, for example.

 Mechanical engineers who use modelling software to perform their calculations can benefit from a more efficient, productive and automated workflow.
 They are also less likely to encounter errors.
 However, this is only the case if all mechanical calculations are 100% accurate.